 The main drawback to the GreenPan Prime is that its lid is sold separately.
 Additionally, though it is advertised as 'Metal Utensil Safe,' we could scratch it when using a metal spatula.
 Still, this is an excellent pan for cooks who wish to add beautiful grill marks to their creations without the upkeep of cast iron or the durability and potential health-related issues of lower quality nonstick coatings.

-Cast iron models like the Le Creuset pan was easier to clean than some other cast irons, it should be noted that generally, cast irons will be more tedious to clean than their nonstick counterparts.
+While the Le Creuset pan was easier to clean than some other cast irons, it should be noted that generally, cast irons will be more tedious to clean than their nonstick counterparts.
 Also, while our testing didn't show any wear to the enamel coating from our steel spatulas, chipping is possible with metal tools.
-This pan is our choice for buyers looking for an eye-catching cast iron grill pan that looks as good as it cooks.
+If you are looking for a cast iron grill pan, this eye-catching model looks as good as it cooks.

 The Lodge Pre-Seasoned is another great choice for those in the market for a cast iron grill pan.
-It heats evenly and quickly and placed a fine sear on everything we tested in it.
+It heats evenly and quickly, placing a fine sear on everything we tested in it.
 Like the other cast irons, it is oven-safe and can withstand the use of metal utensils without damage.
 It's also the most inexpensive pan we had the pleasure of testing.

 Because of its large cooking surface and aesthetic design, the Nutrichef Cast Iron Reversible Grill Plate is a wonderful choice for cooks with a few more mouths to feed.
-Thinner and lighter than the Lodge reversible pan, the Nutrichef was the one we reached for to quickly produce stacks of pancakes and big breakfasts.
-The grill pan produced beautiful sear marks and the flat griddle was loved by our testers for all the extra room.
+Thinner and lighter than the Lodge reversible pan, the Nutrichef was the one we reached for to produce stacks of pancakes and big breakfasts quickly.
+The grill pan produced beautiful sear marks, and our testers loved the flat griddle for all the extra room.